• Skip to primary navigation

 Make the Kebab Mixture

-To make the kebab mixture, combine the chopped lamb meat with tail fat (or minced lamb), chilli flakes, red pepper paste and salt.
+To make the kebab mixture, combine the chopped lamb meat with tail fat (or minced lamb), chili flakes, red pepper paste, and salt.
 Mix the ingredients together with your hands until you have an evenly sticky mixture.

 Adana Kebab mixture